OSDVF/deshader/guide/GUI.md

 # Debugging Shaders using GUI

-## Runner Tool
+## Launcher Tool
-When Runner is started without arguments, it will show a GUI for starting an application with Deshader injected.
+When Launcher is started without arguments, it will show a GUI for starting an application with Deshader injected.
 ```sh
 ./zig-out/bin/deshader-run
 ```